 If you’re looking for fine dining and stellar views of Dubai, Prime 68 is the place to go.
 Tables by the window offer the best views of the city, while leather booths are cosier for a date night.
-On Mondays, they offer a 21-day beef aging program, with 1kg of Australian Grass Fed Tomahawk, two sides and a bottle of house wine for Dhs750 for two people.
+The restaurant opens each evening for romantic a la carte dinners, while weekends are reserved for Saturday brunch and a Sunday roast feast.

 You’ll find Rhodes Twenty10 in Dubai Marina.
 It’s got a traditional feel to it, with white tablecloths and dim lighting making for an intimate setting for an evening of fine dining.
-As well as serving up juicy steaks, the menu features a number of Chef Gary’s ‘favourite dishes’ from the last ten years.
+As well as serving up juicy steaks, the menu features a number of the late chef Gary Rhodes’ best-loved dishes from the last ten years.

-Seafire at Atlantis is somewhat of a stalwart when it comes to steakhouses in Dubai – it’s been around for years.
-While it’s at the more expensive end of the spectrum, it’s definitely worth a visit for a special occasion..
+Seafire at Atlantis is somewhat of a stalwart when it comes to steakhouses in Dubai.
+While it’s at the more expensive end of the spectrum, it’s definitely worth a visit for a special occasion.
 If you’re a bit of a wine connoisseur, you won’t be troubled for choice as Seafire have a walk-in cellar with over 4,000 bottles of wine.